 The CMSC is a four-day meet held every year on the May long weekend.
-Masters Swimming Canada tries to have the meet held in western Canada every other year.
-OMSC co-hosted the successful 2012 CMSC short-course meet at the H_2O together with two other local clubs.
+The meet is held in western Canada every other year.
+OMSC co-hosted the successful 2012 CMSC short-course meet at the H2O together with two other local clubs.